 |Intellectual Property (IP)||

 Is a term referred to types of property that result from creations of the human mind (the intellect).
-In a broadly sense, it comprises patents, copyright and related rights, trade marks, know how, trade secrets, industrial designs, designs, drawings, reports, methods of research and developments, documented data, and description of inventions and discoveries.
+In a broad sense, it comprises patents, copyright and related rights, trade marks, know-how, trade secrets, industrial designs, designs, drawings, reports, methods of research and developments, documented data, and description of inventions and discoveries.